filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 All tasks are enabled by default so if the seal worker is only going to run a small subset of these tasks it is recommended to add the `--no-default` option and individually enable each task that it is going to run.

-Once the worker is running, it should connect to the Lotus miner.
+Once the worker is running, it connects to the Lotus miner.
 You can verify this with:

 ```shell
 $ lotus-miner sealing workers